Bridgegate defendants get hearing before U.S. Supreme Court

 Two officials who were found guilty of fraud in the “Bridgegate” scandal could have their convictions overturned by the U.S. Supreme Court after a hearing Tuesday.

-Kelly and Baroni claimed they did it as part of a traffic study, but prosecutors said it was deliberately done to punish the mayor of Fort Lee, N.J., for not endorsing Christie.
+Kelly and Baroni claimed they did it as part of a traffic study, but prosecutors said closing the access lanes was deliberately done to punish the mayor of Fort Lee, N.J., for not endorsing Christie.
 The lane changes resulted in massive traffic backups in that city.
 A jury found them guilty.
 Kelly was sentenced to 13 months in prison, and Baroni received 18 months.

 A U.S. Senate committee investigation into the incident found that the lane closures occurred between Sept.
 9 and Sept.
 13, 2013.
 The George Washington Bridge connects Fort Lee with Manhattan, and carries 275,000 vehicles per day.
 The four-day closure caused massive traffic jams and drew investigations from local, state and federal officials.